9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 ### Ellipsis
 Whenever you need triple dots (punctuation mark) to show progress or similar status you should use unicode character '…' instead of html entity (&#x2026 ; &#8230 ; &hellip ;) e.g. 'Uploading …'

+General rule:
+* No space before ellipsis if you shorten a word
+* Space before ellipsis when you shorten a sentence

 ## When to comment a string at Transifex?

 If you are struggling to translate a string feel free to add a comment including your question.